fahd23/fahd23/README.md

 ## Hi there 👋, I'm Fahd
 #### An Aspiring Web Developer
-- 🌱 I’m currently learning MERN Full Stack
+- 🌱 I’m currently learning Full Stack

 - 🧾 My Portfolio:
   - You can check out my projects and blogs <a href="https://fahdpf.netlify.app/" target="_blank">here</a>